demitreos/Orthodox-Easter/README.md

 # Orthodox-Easter
-This function in JavaScript calculates the Orthodox Easter
+This function calculates the Orthodox Easter using JavaScript.